Content Navigation

 Misconceptions

-1. W-2 forms are only for full-time employees.
-Many people believe that only full-time workers receive a W-2 form.
-In reality, part-time employees and anyone who earns wages or salary from an employer should receive one.
+• The W-2 form is only for full-time employees.
+Many people believe that only full-time workers receive a W-2.
+However, any employee who earns wages and has taxes withheld, regardless of their work hours, should receive this form.

 Key takeaways

-• The W-2 form reports an employee's annual wages and the taxes withheld from their paycheck.
+• The W-2 form reports annual wages and taxes withheld from your paycheck.

-• Employers are required to provide W-2 forms to employees by January 31st each year.
+• Employers must provide W-2 forms to employees by January 31st of each year.

-• Keep a copy of your W-2 for your records, as it may be needed for future reference or audits.
+• Keep your W-2 for your records; you may need it for tax filing or verification.